yzhilong/tp/docs/DeveloperGuide.md

   which then calls its overloaded method `StorageManager#saveGameBook(ReadOnlyGameBook, Path)`, which calls `JsonGameBookStorage#saveGameBook(ReadOnlyGameBook, Path)`
 * Step 6: Abstracting away the remaining storage details, the new list of game entries is saved in local storage.
-* Step 7: The updated list is reflected in GUI, together with feedback to the user retrieved from the `CommandResult` objet from Step 4.
+* Step 7: The updated list, graph and statistics are reflected in GUI, together with feedback to the user retrieved from the `CommandResult` object from Step 4.
-  TODO: Check whether LogicManager#execute() require argument type + how much details are necessary] The following sequence diagram shows how the `add` operation works:
-  [TODO]
-  The following activity diagram summarizes what happens when a user executes the `add` command.
-  [TODO]

 ### Edit feature
 Editing a game entry requires user input from the CLI.
 The `GameBook` parser will check the validity of the input.
 It